voidus/horizon-devtools/README.md

-# Horizon Haskell Platform
+# Horizon Haskell Devtools

 [horizon-haskell.net](https://horizon-haskell.net).

-Horizon is a haskell package set targetting new builds of GHC.
+Horizon Devtools is a package set targetting development time utilities such as the HLS.

 ## Package Set Policy